benber86/analytics_proposal/README.md

 Infrastructure and design costs are estimated.
 Unused funds at the end of the grant period will be returned to the DAO.

-- Total: $20,000
+- Total: $28,000
-    - Designer contractor for pool dashboard and website: $8,000 (2 weeks @ $100/h)
+    - Designer contractor for pool dashboard and website: $16,000 (4 weeks @ $100/h)
     - Domain names & ENS: $100
     - Cloud services (Hosting, static public IPs, CDN, load balancer): $6000 ($500 * 12)
     - Archival node access for Ethereum mainnet & Polygon: $600 ($49/m on Alchemy)
     - Tenderly subscription: $800 ($67/m)
-    - Operational costs (gas costs for contract deployments & test transactions, 2500 veCRV to lock for proposal creation): $4500
+    - Operational costs (gas costs for contract deployments & transactions, 2500 veCRV for proposal creation): $4500

 Unused funds at the end of the grant period will be returned to the DAO.